2020 Ford Edge Trim Levels with Comparisons & Configurations.

 Drivers will want to look carefully at all four trim levels offered in 2020.
 They will find that the entry-level model, known as the SE, is very well-equipped.
 Consumers who elect to go with the ST will find a vehicle that can give some luxury models a run for their money.
 Both trims in between have their own merits as well.

 The following guide will summarize the differences found between each trim level in an attempt to simplify the buying process in regards to the 2020 Ford Edge.

-Compare the 2020 Ford Edge SE vs SEL Trim Levels.
+Compare the 2020 Ford Edge SE vs SEL Trims.
 What is the difference?

 Consumers' first option is the Ford Edge SE.
 It is powered by a turbocharged 2.0L four-cylinder engine which is paired with an eight-speed automatic transmission.
 This combination generates 250-horsepower and 275 lb-ft of torque.
 Standard on this trim are active grille shutters.
 Also standard is an auto start-stop feature that is designed to both reduce emissions and improve fuel economy.

 Front-wheel-drive is the standard and all-wheel-drive is an available option.
 The all-wheel-drive features a drive disconnect feature that monitors traction in order to help balance torque between the wheels.